rails/rails/guides/source/working_with_javascript_in_rails.md

 ================================

-This guide covers the built-in Ajax/JavaScript functionality of Rails (and more); it will enable you to create rich and dynamic AJAX applications with ease!
+This guide covers the built-in Ajax/JavaScript functionality of Rails (and more); it will enable you to create rich and dynamic Ajax applications with ease!
 We will cover the following topics:

-* Quick introduction to AJAX
+* Quick introduction to Ajax
 * Unobtrusive JavaScript
 * How Rails' built-in helpers assist you
-* Handling AJAX on the server side
+* Handling Ajax on the server side
 * The Turbolinks gem

 -------------------------------------------------------------------------------

-An introduction to AJAX
+An introduction to Ajax
 ------------------------

-In order to understand AJAX, you must first understand what a web browser does normally.
+In order to understand Ajax, you must first understand what a web browser does normally.

 When you type `http://localhost:3000` into your browser's address bar and hit